bluekitchen/btstack/port/zephyr/README.md

 ## Overview

 This port targets any platform supported by Zephyr that either contains a built-in Bluetooth Controller or is connected to an external Controller via one of the supported Zephyr HCI Transports drivers (see `zephyr/drivers/bluetooth/hci`)

 ## Status

-Tested with nRF52 DK (PCA10040) and nRF52840 DK (PC10056) boards only.
-It uses the fixed static random BD ADDR stored in NRF_FICR, which will not compile on non nRF SoCs.
+Tested with nRF52 DK (PCA10040), nRF52840 DK (PC10056) and nRF5340 DK (PCA10095) boards only.
+It uses the fixed static random BD ADDR stored in NRF_FICR/NRF_FICR_S, which will not compile on non nRF SoCs.

-## Building and Running
+## Build Environment
 The first step needs to done once.
 Step two is needed every time to setup the environment.

 ### 1. Build Environment Preconditions